alex-stephens/personal-site/data/authors/default.md

 Ran the Cambridge Half this past weekend, coming away with a new PB of 1:45:56.
 This was after a month of hardly running at all due to a mild knee injury as well as Covid – I felt completely fine for almost the entire race, and the knee did start to ache a little towards the end but not enough to slow me down much.

-This has left me unsure about whether I'll be able to manage the Brighton Marathon, which is now in *less than a month*.
+This has left me unsure about whether I'll be able to manage the Brighton Marathon, which is now in *just over a month*.
 I'm still hopeful, but it will take some careful balancing to maintain some level of fitness without worsening my underlying injuries.

 ## Social life